don-han/website/content/articles/2015-08-09_bash-parallel-programming.md

 Notice how our "after loop" string comes before `do-something 1` and `do-something 2` is processed.
 This could be critical if you have an after-loop code that needs the for-loop to completely finish.
-Likewise, apply `wait` fucntion after the for-loop for the first method if necessary.
+Likewise, apply `wait` function after the for-loop for the first method if necessary.

 Yet, even this method can be restrictive.
 Consider a case where the total time of task completion varies greatly.
 For our example above, say every fifth tasks